nla-group/classix-matlab/README.md

 # The explain() function

 When called with one or two input arguments, the `explain()` function justifies why data points ended up in the same cluster, or not.
-For example, let's find out why data points 100 and 800 ended up in the same cluster:
+Let's find out why data points 100 and 800 ended up in the same cluster: